AI Supply Chain Attacks: The Supply Chain Is the Surface

 TL;DR

-• The blast radius: 2,337 PyPI packages depend on LiteLLM.
+.pthmechanism to run a credential stealer on everypython3invocation on the infected system, without importing LiteLLM.3 - The blast radius: 2,337 PyPI packages depend on LiteLLM.
 88% had version specs that allowed the compromised versions.
 Confirmed downstream impact on Google ADK, Stanford DSPy, MLflow, Guardrails AI, and Cisco AI Defense SDK.4

-• The campaign: TeamPCP hit five ecosystems in one week: GitHub Actions, Docker Hub, npm (CanisterWorm, 28+ packages), Open VSX (Checkmarx KICS), and PyPI (LiteLLM).6
+- The campaign: TeamPCP hit five ecosystems in one week: GitHub Actions, Docker Hub, npm (CanisterWorm, 28+ packages), Open VSX (Checkmarx KICS), and PyPI (LiteLLM).6

-• What you can do: Pin dependencies to immutable references.
+- What you can do: Pin dependencies to immutable references.
 Isolate publishing credentials from CI runners.
 Monitor outbound network requests at the OS level.
-Treat pip install as code execution, because it is.
+Treat

 A Security Scanner Walks Into Your Build Pipeline

 On March 19, they used those tokens to force-push 76 of 77 version tags in the trivy-action repository and all 7 tags in setup-trivy, redirecting every mutable tag reference to malicious commits.
-They also triggered release automation to publish a malicious Trivy binary as v0.69.4.1
+They also triggered the release automation to publish a malicious Trivy binary as v0.69.4.1

-Between March 19 and March 23, Docker Hub images with the trivy:0.69.4, trivy:0.69.5, trivy:0.69.6, and trivy:latest tags were compromised.
+Between March 19 and March 23, the attackers also poisoned Docker Hub images under the trivy:0.69.4, trivy:0.69.5, trivy:0.69.6, and trivy:latest tags.
 CrowdStrike, Microsoft, Wiz, and Palo Alto all published technical analysis within days.789

 The irony is structural: the most security-conscious organizations were the most exposed.
 If you ran Trivy in CI because you care about vulnerability scanning, your build pipeline was the one harvesting credentials.